-- A trading strategy provides a logical reason for entering a trade (rather than just betting “up” or “down” at random)
+- A trading strategy provides a logical reason for entering a trade – rather than just betting “up” or “down” based on random.

-- A trading strategy identifies and helps to pinpoint for the trader both entry and exit points (such as “take profit” targets) for a trade, helping them in structuring trades
+- A trading strategy identifies and helps to pinpoint for the trader both entry and exit points – such as “take profit” targets – for a trade, helping them to structure the trade.

-It’s impossible to list all the different types of trading strategies that a trader might use, but here are some of the most commonly used types of trading strategies, along with some spread betting tips on how best to use them to your advantage.
+It’s impossible to list all the different types of trading strategies that a trader might use.
+That said, these are some of the most common types of trading strategies, along with some spread betting tips on how best to use them to your advantage.

-A market breakout occurs when the price of a financial asset rises – breaks above – an identified resistance level, such as a price level that a security has previously turned back to the downside from.
-Traders buy into such a price breakout on the theory that if the asset’s upward price momentum is sufficient enough to break through a significant resistance level, then there is likely to be enough buying pressure to carry the price of the security substantially higher.
+A bullish breakout occurs when the price of a financial asset breaks above an identified resistance level, such as a price level that a security has previously turned back to the downside from.

 A downside, or bearish, breakout occurs when the market price drops below an identified major price support level.